-Since opening in 1996, the University of the Sunshine Coast (USC) strives to provide exceptional research and educational experiences for their students.
-The public university is based in the Sunshine Coast in Queensland, Australia.
-In September 2015, USC opened a $37 million multi-purpose building packed with world-class technology.
+The University of the Sunshine Coast (USC) strives to provide exceptional research and educational experiences for their students.
+The public university is based in the Sunshine Coast in Queensland, Australia with a $37 million multi-purpose building packed with world-class technology.
 Part of this building includes its Engineering Learning Hub (ELH).
 A research and education complex, ELH boasts immersive and collaborative visualization facilities designed for education and real-world application.
 Several months of planning culminated in the design and commissioning of a CAVE2, Advanced Computing Laboratory, and Collaboration Studio.

 Enhanced Learning in the CAVE2

 Armed with immersive data interaction and manipulation, limitless collaboration opportunities, and an excitement to learn, USC students use the CAVE2 to harness their creativity and accelerate innovation and learning.
 Through these tactics, professors have seen:

 - Increased student engagement